List of Madagascar (franchise) characters: Princess Julienne

 Princess Julienne (voiced by Anjelica Huston) is a ring-tailed lemur who is the mother of King Julien XIII, the wife of Prince Barty, and the sister of Uncle King Julien.
 Sometime before the events of the series, she and her husband left the kingdom to live on a private island, being sent a supply of mangoes from the kingdom each month.
-Julienne has a very snobby attitude, hates feeling emotions, and doesn't care much for her son - though she eventually becomes more motherly to him during her temporary return to the kingdom.
+Julienne has a very snobby attitude, hates feeling emotions, and doesn't care much for her son—though she eventually becomes more motherly to him during her temporary return to the kingdom.

 Prince Barty

 Prince Barty (voiced by John Michael Higgins) is a ring-tailed lemur who is the father of King Julien XIII and the husband of Princess Julienne.
 He always acts in a posh and upper-class manner and hates to be touched.
-Like his wife, he initially doesn't care about his son but begins to grow more fond of him during his return to the kingdom.
+Like his wife, he initially doesn't care about his son but begins to bond with and grow closer to him during his return to the kingdom.